 Here are challenges and roadblocks in Wearable App Development

-Ensuring Cross Platform Capability
+Ensuring Cross-Platform Capability

 If the app developed is cross-platform, it would help app developers to reach multiple user bases.
-As companies are working to expand their wearable sections by enticing more users to buy wearable products, developers will stay ahead in competition if they offer an application that is available to download from any platform.
+As companies are working to expand their wearable sections by enticing more users to buy wearable products, developers will stay ahead of the competition if they offer an application that is available to download from any platform.

 Battery usage continues to be one of the biggest woes for wearable app development.
 Always ensure that the app is optimized for performance and devoid of unwarranted features that increase battery consumption.
 If users have to select between the app and phone life, most certainly users will select phone life.
 Keep your wearable app simple and don’t add complex features to increase battery life.